markusmoenig/ShaderMania/README.md

 * Upload your shaders to the public shader database
 * Browse shaders in the Database and learn / experiment.
-* Add the nodes of shaders in the database to your project.
+* Add the shader nodes from the database to your project.

 ## How to help

-As mentioned above, a small donation to the author (in the AppStore or via [PayPal](https://paypal.me/markusmoenig)) helps.
-But simply rating or reviewing ShaderMania in the AppStore is also a great help as it improves visibility.
+Rating or reviewing ShaderMania in the AppStore is a great help as it improves visibility.

+## Render-Z

+If you like ShaderMania, try out [Render-Z](https://github.com/markusmoenig/Render-Z), my visual Metal editor.

+## Get Involved

+Join my [Discord](https://discord.gg/BMStWPhByj) and get involved in everything ShaderMania.

 ## Acknowledgements